We have the hardware; we have the software – but where are the company guidelines for video conferencing culture?

 - Are meetings dragging out and eating up company time?

-With these data you can easily analyze and concretize where to save cost and what guidelines to implement further.
+With these data, you can easily analyze and concretize where to save cost and what guidelines to implement further.

-With “Synergy SKY Suite” it’s easy to get an overview of all the data needed to gain control over meeting culture and analyze it in a dashboard.
+With “Synergy SKY CONNECT” it’s easy to get an overview of all the data needed to gain control over meeting culture and analyze it in a dashboard.
 This will help the company estimate ROI and see what needs to improve in order to increase business operations.

 But what about the social aspect?